rnnh/bioinfo-notebook/docs/fastq-dump_to_featureCounts.md

 ---
 layout: default
-title: fastq-dump to featureCounts
+title: Fastq-dump to featureCounts
 parent: 3.
 Scripts
 ---

-# fastq-dump to featureCounts.sh
+# Fastq-dump to featureCounts.sh

 [fastq-dump_to_featureCounts.sh](../scripts/fastq-dump_to_featureCounts.sh) is a `bash` script that...